 Our Drinking Water is at Risk

-Population whose drinking water intake sources are at risk for unregulated pollution under this proposal:
+Population whose drinking water intake sources are at risk for unregulated pollution under this rule:

 Water is a Way of Life

 Water is a way of life in the South so keeping our rivers, lakes, and coast protected from pollution is a top priority.
-This proposal would threaten:
+This rule threatens:

 Drinking water for over 32 million people in the South

 The South's iconic and treasured waterways